lud/tonka/spec.md

 grid is loaded to create a new operator (implementing a grid instance).
 The grid receives the input and executes all operations in the grid that can be executed from that input.

+## Issues Fetching & Caching

+Previous iterations of the project used a local cache of all issues.
+This was made in hope we could create a slack command that would list issues very quickly.
+Without that cache, each command requires the issues to be fetched again.

+Caching also provided simple webhook handling since on webhooks calls we would immediately fetch the issue and have it ready for further queries.

+Without caching, there is less work to do: only implement the fetch and filter.
+Webhooks can be safely ignored because issues are always fetched.

+The problem is that we want to handle webhooks because we want to send alerts when issues are updated and do not conform to rules (proper labels, proper assignment, etc.).
+The webhook can be implemented as an event generator that pushes and input to a grid.

+If we want to cache all the issues locally we will need an inter-service event system, where a service or event generator can emit an event, and other services can subscribe to.
+But then the issues store must also emit an input event to trigger the alert grid.
+This makes everything more complex and intricate, but we may have to implement this if we want to work with very large projects and implement slack commands.

+There are ways to minimize complexity of each service by adding a new service that handles the event listening, issues sources refetch calls, and inputs creation.